 Being in a relationship can be a plus point if you are trying to stay in Australia.
 It is important to evaluate the potential of each to estimate whether one of the two has more chances of finding a sponsor, for example.
 You can also be complementary.
 For example, one of you can find a full-time job that allows you to support yourselves.
 During this time, the other can devote themselves fully to their search for a sponsor (or another visa allowing both of you to stay).

 In many cases, the spouse will be able to benefit from the same rights as the person applying for a visa.
-For example, if you find a sponsorship (TSS visa), your spouse / partner will be able to benefit from the right to work.
+For example, if you find a sponsorship (Skills In Demand visa), your spouse / partner will be able to benefit from the right to work.
 If you are pursuing a Master’s degree in uni, your partner will have the right to work full-time (and you part-time) during your studies.
 If you follow a training course, both you and your partner will only be able to work part-time.

 Your partner will only be able to benefit from these rights if you can prove a relationship of more than one year.
 You can provide proof of photos, joint bank statements, activities carried out together, etc.